koush/docs.scrypted.app/detection/object-detection.md

 Uses the [Neural Engine](https://www.makeuseof.com/what-is-a-neural-engine-how-does-it-work/) only available on Apple Silicon.

-## Tensorflow.js

-Available only in the [Scrypted Desktop App](/desktop-application).
-Uses the GPU for hardware acceleration.

 ## OpenVINO

 Available on all platforms.
 Can use Intel CPU/GPU for hardware acceleration.
 The `Console` will show the available hardware.